-St. Ann offers these classes every three months on the 2nd Tuesday of the month at 6 pm.
-Parents who would like to have their child baptized should call JoAnna Keller in the Office of Faith Formation at 302-539-5443 or email her in order to register for the class and for further information regarding baptism.
+St. Ann offers these classes every three months.
+Parents who would like to have their child baptized should call Barbara Perricone in the Office of Faith Formation at 302-541-4458 or email her in order to register for the class and for further information regarding baptism.

 Sacramental Preparation-Children Baptized as Infants

-Children who were already baptized as infants are prepared for the reception of further sacraments within the parish CCD (Religious Education) program.
+Children who were already baptized as infants are prepared for the reception of further sacraments within the parish Religious Education program.
 But, since this takes place in the context of the entire parish community, the classroom is only one element of this preparation.
 There are gatherings for parents as well as out-of-class gatherings for children.

 First Penance and First Eucharist

-For children baptized as infants (birth to age 6), the sacraments of Penance and Eucharist are celebrated during the 2nd grade or during the second year of preparation if the child joins the program after 1st grade.
+For children baptized as infants, the sacraments of Penance and Eucharist are celebrated during the 2nd grade or during the second year of preparation if the child joins the program after 1st grade.
 It is the policy of the Diocese of Wilmington, that each child has one full year of religious instruction before the year in which she/he is prepared for these sacraments.